September 19, 2018

 This article is adapted from Chapter Six of Making Meetings Matter: How Smart Leaders Orchestrate Powerful Conversations in the Digital Age.
 (Indie Books Int’l, 2016).
-It was originally published in the Winter 2016 Edition of Work&Place.
+It was originally published in the Work&Place.

 The phrase “the place just right” comes from a traditional Quaker song titled “Simple Gifts.”
 The song includes these lines:

 “’Tis the gift to be simple, ‘tis the gift to be free;

 ‘Tis the gift to come down to where we ought to be;